 New Venture cardholders can receive a 60,000-mile bonus after spending $3,000 in the first three months of card membership.
 Add in an impressive ongoing rewards rate, and the card is a solid option for travelers.

 The Capital One Venture Rewards Credit Card is a fan-favorite starter travel credit card, and it’s easy to see why.
-With a flat, 2-miles-per-dollar rate on all purchases, racking up plenty of rewards is straightforward.
-And you’ll have a ton of flexibility when it comes time to redeem your miles too, as you can use rewards to cover any eligible travel purchase on any site from the past 90 days without losing any value.
+With a flat, 2-miles-per-dollar rate on all purchases, racking up plenty of rewards is simple.
+And you’ll have a ton of flexibility when it comes time to redeem your miles, too, as you can use rewards to cover any eligible travel purchase on any site from the past 90 days without losing any value.

-Venture card changes
+Venture card bonus changes

 |Previous offer||Updated offer|

 |Sign-up bonus||50,000 miles after $3,000 spend in the first 3 months or 100,000 total miles after $20,000 spend in the first 12 months||60,000 miles after $3,000 spend in the first 3 months|

 Venture X card bonus changes

 Since the Venture X is a new card, the bonus has not changed yet.
 It’s yet to be seen if the 100,000-mile offer for spending $10,000 in the first six months will stick around or be a limited-time bonus.

 The Capital One VentureOne Rewards Credit Card is the no-annual-fee alternative to the Venture and Venture X, but its bonus has stayed the same throughout its history.